 As the group facilitator, it is important that you set some mastermind group guidelines about how the group will run.
 What are your rules and expectations for member behavior?

 This helps establish the nature of the relationship among members and builds rapport and trust — two crucial ingredients for a successful mastermind group.

 Include the following in your mastermind group guidelines:

-It’s also help to establish some guidlines around communication.
+It also helps to establish some guidelines around communication.
 Talk to them about deep listening and not interrupting each other.
-Talk to them about asking questions to find clarity and about brainstorming to produce a huge quantity of possible solutions to problems.
+Talk to them about asking proper clarifying questions, and about the structure of your brainstorming sessions to produce a huge quantity of possible solutions to problems.

 The way group members communicate with each other, both during Hot Seats and outside of Hot Seats sets the tone and nature of the group.
-Your goal is to create harmony, respect and trust among the members.
-By guiding them about what good communication and listening sounds like, you ensure that they’ve got the skills they will need to be successful in the group.
+Your goal is to create harmony, respect, and trust among the members.
+By guiding them about what good communication and listening sound like, you ensure that they’ve got the skills they will need to be successful in the group.

 Whenever a group of people gets together, there are likely to be problems, even small ones.
 Decide in advance how problems will be brought to the surface and resolved.
 Ask your group to brainstorm around this and let them decide what is a problem (and what’s not a problem), and how they want to communicate about it.

 In this way, you and your group will have a conscious process for dealing with interpersonal challenges which will free everyone to get on with the best brainstorming ever!